 As per the Copyright Act, ‘Copyright’ generally protects the original work of the owner, which is in a tangible form or expression such as music, art, poetry, written works or graphic works.
 The rights granted to copyright owner are varied:

-- They can create and form scrape up work which has already been copyrighted.
+- They can create and form scrape up work that has already been copyrighted.

 - And, they have a right to partially or fully sell their work, transfer its ownership, or can license their copyrighted work.